traefik/traefik/docs/content/operations/dashboard.md

 When _insecure_ mode is enabled, one can access the dashboard on the `traefik` port (default: `8080`) of the Traefik instance, at the following URL: `http://<Traefik IP>:8080/dashboard/` (trailing slash is mandatory).

-This mode is **not** recommended because:
+This mode is **not** recommended because it does not allow security features.
+For example, it is not possible to add an authentication middleware with this mode.

-1. Sensitive data is easily accessible on Traefik network
-2. Security features like adding an authentication middleware cannot be used with this mode

 It should be used for testing purpose **only**.